jawwadkhan777/Marks-Tracker-Sheet/README.md

 - Record and display student marks
 - Calculate total marks and percentage for each student
 - Identify the top-performing student
+- Efficient data storage and management using both one-dimensional and two-dimensional arrays